FdelMazo/7531-TDL/README.md

 - ¿Cómo?
 Gracias a la función `eval`, definida por McCarthy en base a 7 operadores que toma como axiomas: `quote`, `atom`, `eq`, `car`, `cdr`, `cons` y `cond`

-[solo mencionar]The average person who writes a C compiler or interpreter requires about 20,000 lines of C to do so, and must be (or become) moderately expert about compilers or interpreters.

 ##

 ![](img/eval.png)